Data protection

 Administrative sanctions:

-In addition to the graduation criteria established in article 83.2 of the GDPR, the Organic Law 3/2018 add other criteria as for example: the continued nature of the infringement, the linking of the offender´s activity with the processing of personal data, the benefits obtained from the commission of the infringement, the possibility that the conduct of the person concerned might have led to the commission of the offence and/or the existence of a merger by absorption following the commission of the infringement, which cannot be attributed to the merging entity (art.
+In addition to the graduation criteria established in Article 83.2 of the GDPR, the Organic Law 3/2018 adds other criteria such as: the continued nature of the infringement, the linking of the offender´s activity with the processing of personal data, the benefits obtained from the commission of the infringement, the possibility that the conduct of the person concerned might have led to the commission of the offence or the existence of a merger by absorption following the commission of the infringement, which cannot be attributed to the merging entity (Art.
 76).

 Criminal sanctions: